kinnala/scikit-fem/paper/paper.md

 In contrast to FEniCS [@fenics], Firedrake [@firedrake], SfePy [@sfepy], GetFEM [@getfem] and NGSolve [@ngsolve], `scikit-fem` incorporates no compiled code making the installation quick and straightforward.
-We specifically target finite element assembly instead of encapsulating the entire analysis from pre- to postprocessing into a single framework.
-As a consequence, we cannot provide an end-to-end experience when it comes to large scale distributed computing.
+We specifically target finite element assembly instead of encapsulating the entire finite element analysis from pre- to postprocessing into a single framework.
+As a consequence, we are not providing an end-to-end experience when it comes to, e.g., specific physical models or large scale distributed computing.

-Instead, we focus on maximizing the performance and flexibility in a typical desktop use case.
+Several publications are already utilizing computational results from `scikit-fem`, e.g., bla bla bla.
+In addition, `scikit-fem` is a dependency in a recently published Python package for battery modelling [@pybamm].

 # Acknowledgements